octalduck/cs-kg4vasp/README.md

 # cs-kg4vasp
-slight change of kg4vasp so that it handles collinear spin cases
+slight change of kg4vasp so that it handles collinear spin cases for DC cases ONLY

 Original kg4vasp package is here: https://github.com/conodipaola/kg4vasp